AnjaliSandip/FastIceFlo/README.md

 # PT FEM SSA GPU solver
-Solving the SSA equations using the accelerated pseudo-transient method on GPUs.
+Solving the SSA equations using an accelerated pseudo-transient solver and the finite-element method on GPUs.